-If the member is experiencing a serious or long-term illness or injury, such as cerebral palsy, sickle cell anemia, spina bifida, leukemia, cancer, psychiatric or emotional disorder, KEPRO's medical case management program can help you learn about and access the most appropriate resources, treatment and family support.
+If the member is experiencing a serious or long-term illness or injury, such as cerebral palsy, sickle cell anemia, spina bifida, leukemia, cancer, psychiatric or emotional disorder, KEPRO's case management program can help members learn about and access the most appropriate resources, treatments, and supports.
+Some members automatically receive case management services based on their condition.
+Members may also call KEPRO to request case management services.